XITRIX/Moonlight-Switch/README.md

 ## Ingame overlay
 To open overlay, press - and + key simultaneously by default.

+Key combination and holding time are configurable in settings.

 # Localization
 - English (100%)
 - Russian (100%)